Studienkolleg vs. Direct Admission: Which Path to German University Is Right for You?

 What if I fail the Studienkolleg entrance exam?

-You can usually retake the entrance exam in the following semester or apply to a different Studienkolleg.
+You can retake the entrance exam in the following semester or apply to a different Studienkolleg.
 Use the extra time to improve your German and subject knowledge.
-Private Studienkollegs often have less competitive entrance requirements and can serve as an alternative, though they charge tuition fees (typically 3,500-10,000 EUR per year).
+Private Studienkollegs have less competitive entrance requirements and can serve as an alternative, though they charge tuition fees (3,500-10,000 EUR per year).

 Are there English-language Studienkollegs?